cryptusr/Streamlining-Decryption-Outsourcing-and-Key-Generation-in-Inner-Product-Functional-Encryption/README.md

 5. Add curve files to use for pairings in your project directory.

 ## Running a Test
 Run Main.java in which you specify the dimension of vectors (line 18).
-Then, two vectors are encrypted and tested.
+Then, two vectors (lines 43 and 57) are encrypted and tested.